nerdinand/misaka/EVENTS-V7.md

 ### setName

-Attmpt to set the client's username?
-Unsure when this is used, it always results in a kick.
+Attempt to set the client's username.
+Will result in a kick if a name has already been set.

 ```
 socket.emit('setName', 'User123');